Twins vs. Athletics Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 54 hits with 12 doubles, a triple, 15 home runs and 32 walks.
-He has driven in 35 runs with eight stolen bases.
+- Byron Buxton has 54 hits with 12 doubles, a triple, 15 home runs, 33 walks and 36 RBI.
+He's also stolen eight bases.

 Buxton Recent Games